EN UA

 Court Suzanne Lenglen

 Court Suzanne Lenglen is the second arena of Roland Garros.
-It was inaugurated in 1994 and, initially named "Court A" later gained status as Court Suzanne Lenglen in honor of Suzanne LENGLEN, the French tennis star of the 1920s.
-The stadium, with a capacity of 10,068 spectators, has a red clay surface with an underground irrigation system, the first of its kind, to control moisture levels within its surface.
-In 1994, two main stadiums were connected with a walkway called Allee Marcel Bernard in honor of the first French Open champion in Men's Singles after World War II.
+It was inaugurated in 1994 and, originally named "Court A", it later gained status as Court Suzanne Lenglen in honor of Suzanne LENGLEN, the French tennis star of the 1920s. he stadium with a capacity of 10,068 spectators has a red clay surface with an underground irrigation system, the first of its kind, to control moisture levels within its surface.
+In 1994, two main stadiums were connected by a walkway called Allee Marcel BERNARD, in honor of the first French Open Men's Singles champion after World War II.
+In 2024, a retractable roof was installed on the second-largest court at Roland-Garros Stadium.